dwag351/Multithreaded-Game-Server/README.md

 For further work for this server it would make sense to fix some of the bugs associated with disconnects of clients.

 ### 2 - Checkers Game
-This is a basic HTML, CSS and JS game which allows two players to connect to the game server and
 ![alt text](https://raw.githubusercontent.com/dwag351/Multithreaded-Game-Server/main/Images/Image03.JPG)
-<br>If you wish to see this function in action, please head over to production depolyment: https://kiwiflight.freeth.kiwi/
+This checkers game is created with three main files, a HTML, JS and CSS file.
+These files are accompanied with a number of image files used to make up the bulk of the graphic interface of the game.
+Like normal checkers, one player is red and the other is black, however, in this version the server decides who is who.
+Each local client can only move their pieces when it is their turn.
+Turns are handled by the server.

 # Features
-* Multithreaded design of the server which allows for
+* Multithreaded design of the server which allows for multiple clients to connect to it.
-* Responsive design
-* Displays police & miltary flights, unlike other major websites (FlightRadar24)
-* Live ATC audio feeds
-* Front end only, can connect to any existing VRS server
-* Key airport markers
-* Detailed Flight Stats
-* Open Source Leaflet map, does not require paid for license keys
-* Easy to search flight list
-* Airline Logos, for easy brand recognition
+* The server is able to match players together and handle disconnects.
+* The game client is able to operate a full game of checkers.
+* The server also has a useful console that displays all the actions being executed on each thread as they happen.

 # Running The Project

 To run the project:
-1) make sure that NPM is installed (should be installed if you have Node.js on your machine).
+1) Open the Visual Studio project files for the server.
-2) navigate to the kiwi-flight directory.
+2) Run the server in Visual Studio.
-3) open the terminal and execute the following command to install dependencies: `npm install` (Give this a few minutes to install the dependancies)
-4) execute the following command to run the project: `npm start`
-5) open a browser, and navigate to http://127.0.0.1:3000
+3) Open two copies of the local client HTML file.
+4) The two HTML pages will automatically connect to the server and play can commence.